kijitora-no-hito/u-blox-Monitor/README.md

 **Exception**
 I may occasionally respond to requests from personal contacts (e.g., discussion through at academic conferences in Japan related to navigation), but this is strictly on a private and case-by-case basis.

+## How to Use

+### 1. Requirements
+- Python 3.11 or later

+Install the required package:

+pip install pyserial

+---

+### 2. Setup

+- Install the appropriate u-blox USB driver on your Windows PC
+- Connect your u-blox receiver via USB

+---

+### 3. Run

+Start the application:

+python main.py

+The GUI will appear.

+---

+### 4. Usage

+- Select the serial port from the **Port** dropdown menu
+- Click the **Connect** button
+- Enable the **UBX checkbox** if you want to record UBX log files

+---

+### Notes

+This software is still under development.
+You may encounter bugs or incomplete features.

+Feel free to explore and use it as you like.
+Use at your own risk :)